ctrotteruk/sainsbury-test/README.md

 Due the tight timescales I have omitted to add logging and I would normally not return a json string to the console directly.
 This should ideally be wrapped with a wrapper class so that exceptions can also be handled easily, and returned in the json response.

+I would also refactor the tests, and add in additional test to ensure that other criteria is tested fully.